Trevor Rees-Jones (bodyguard): Recovery and later life

 Following recovery from his injuries, Rees-Jones moved back to Oswestry and worked in a shop.
 He remarried on 15 February 2003, to Ann Scott, a teacher at Belvidere School, Shrewsbury.
 The ceremony took place in Welshpool, Wales.

-He wrote a book, published in 2000 and titled The Bodyguard's Story: Diana, the Crash, and the Sole Survivor (ISBN 0-446-61004-6), about his experiences, with the help of ghostwriter Moira Johnston.
+Rees-Jones wrote a book, published in 2000 and titled The Bodyguard's Story: Diana, the Crash, and the Sole Survivor (ISBN 0-446-61004-6), about his experiences, with the help of ghostwriter Moira Johnston.
 The book reconstructed the events from Rees-Jones's partial memories and those of his family and friends.

 In popular culture

 Rees-Jones is portrayed by actor Harry Anton in season 6 of the TV series The Crown.